lheckemann/gizmoball/docs/final-release/design.md

 - We added the extra `Sink`, `Spawner` and `SpinningFlipper` gizmos.
 This last one shares common functionality with `StandardFlipper` through the common inherited `Flipper` class.

+- Each tick processes now a variable amount of time in the range `(0, MINIMUM_FRAMERATE]`.
+The game timer is now variable, each tick being scheduled for `processed_time - time_spend_processing`.